-Federal law prohibits the discharge of untreated boat sewage within most navigable waters of the U.S. To take water quality protection a step further, NYSDEC and the US Environmental Protection Agency (USEPA) are working to prohibit sewage discharges to New York's coastal waters and navigable connecting waterways - which are not covered by the federal law - by designating them as No Discharge Zones.
+Federal law prohibits the discharge of untreated boat sewage within most navigable waters of the U.S. To take water quality protection a step further, DEC and the U.S. Environmental Protection Agency (EPA) are working to prohibit sewage discharges to New York's coastal waters and navigable connecting waterways - which are not covered by the federal law - by designating them as No Discharge Zones.

 Future No Discharge Zones in New York

-In 2010, New York State and the United States Environmental Protection Agency Region 2 (EPA) announced a joint initiative to establish NDZs in the remaining coastal waters and navigable connecting waterways of the State.
-Since then, NDZ designations have been established for the New York State Canal Systems, the New York portion of Long Island Sound, Jamaica Bay, and the New York portion of Lake Ontario.
-The remaining coastal waters without NDZs are Lake Erie, Saint Lawrence River, New York Harbor waters, and easternmost Long Island South Shore.
+In 2010, New York State and EPA Region 2 announced a joint initiative to establish NDZs in the remaining coastal waters and navigable connecting waterways of the State.
+Since then, NDZ designations have been established for the New York State Canal Systems, the New York portion of Long Island Sound, Jamaica Bay, and the New York portions of Lake Ontario and Lake Erie.
+The remaining coastal waters without NDZs are the St. Lawrence River, New York Harbor waters, and easternmost Long Island South Shore.
 Approval of petitions for these remaining waters would complete the goal of NDZs in all coastal New York waterways.

 Pumpout Facilities in New York

 Boaters are required to use appropriate pumpout facilities in any waterbody designated as a No Discharge Zone.
 The Environmental Facilities Corporation maintains a list of pumpout facilities in New York on its Clean Vessel Assistance Program webpage.
 A direct link is in the "Links Leaving DEC's Website" section of the right-hand column of this page.
 Visit DEC's New York State Pumpout Facilities webpage for more information and the locations of pumpout facilities on waterbodies with recently requested No Discharge Zones: Seneca and Cayuga Lakes and the St. Lawrence River.